IlhaanHasssan/tech264-ansible/README.md

 4. Use your existing aws key
 5. No need to run any scripts or user data

-### ***Target node app ec2***
+### ***Target node app EC2***
-1. go to the aws portal and create an ec2 instance with the name `tech264-ilhaan-ubuntu-2204-ansbile-target-node-app`
+1. go to the aws portal and create an ec2 instance with the name `tech264-ilhaan-ubuntu-2204-ansible-target-node-app`
 2. Use Ubuntu Pro 22.04
 3. Enable the SSH, HTTP & port 3000
 4. Use your existing aws key, the same one you used for the controller
 5. No need to run any scripts or user data

+### ***DB EC2 instance***
+1. go to the aws portal and create an ec2 instance with the name `tech264-ilhaan-ubuntu-2204-ansible-node-db`
+2. Use Ubuntu Pro 22.04
+3. Enable the SSH
+4. Use your existing aws key, the same one you used for the controller
+5. No need to run any scripts or user data

-- check you can ssh into both machines
+- check you can ssh into all the machines

 ## ***Next Steps***